 C# may very well be our most requested sample code.
 There is good reason for that too; C# and the .NET framework are many developer’s first choice for creating a web page or any other type of application because of the versatility of the language and framework as well as the robust features that Visual Studio offers.
 One of those features is the ability to consume a WSDL (Web Services Description Language) and create all the necessary classes and methods to successfully call a web service.
 This makes using SOAP squeaky clean!
 Ok, that was the first and last SOAP pun, I promise.
 Here’s what you will need for this tutorial.

-- Visual Studio (2015 is used in this tutorial but the process should be relatively similar with any other version)
+- Visual Studio (2015 is used in this tutorial but the process should be relatively similar to any other version)

 - DOTS Web Service License Key (We are using DOTS Address Validation International for this example)